APRIL 29, 2016

 WIRED Health is designed to introduce, explain and predict trends in the medical and personal healthcare industries.
 It is a showcase for the extraordinary innovators using technology to re-imagine the health sector.
 From diagnostics and neuroscience, to data-driven healthcare and new material sciences helping to re-build the human body, WIRED Health is a haven for disruptive thinking and innovation.

-WIRED Health 2015 will be held at 30 Euston Square, home to the Royal College of General Practitioners.
-Join us on April 24 as we bring together more than 20 industry-leading Main Stage speakers, plus an exciting selection of startups and growth-stage companies working in the fields of medical technology, software and services.
+WIRED Health 2015 was held at 30 Euston Square, home to the Royal College of General Practitioners.
+We brought together more than 20 industry-leading Main Stage speakers, plus an exciting selection of startups and growth-stage companies working in the fields of medical technology, software and services.

 WIRED HEALTH SPEAKERS

-The following speakers are already confirmed to speak on the Main Stage at WIRED Health 2015.
+The following spoke on the Main Stage at WIRED Health 2015.

 Cofounder, Centre for the Study of Existential RiskFounding engineer of Skype and Kazaa, Jaan Tallinn is an angel investor with investments in medical space and a former chairman of a personalised medicine startup.